3D Printing

 About 3D Printing

-- Both printers are Bambu P1S printers, with a build volume of 256x256x256 mm3 (millimeters cubed)
+Our Eastside Branch has two Bambu P1S 3D printers with a build volume of 256x256x256 mm3 (millimeters cubed) available to use on a first-come, first-served basis.

 Printing weapons or weapon parts (including cosplay props, accessories or toys), sexually explicit materials, drug paraphernalia, smoking accessories or other items that contravene the library’s Rules of Conduct is not permitted.